TanStack/router/docs/framework/react/api/router/RouterOptionsType.md

 - Optional
 - The serializer object that will be used to determine how errors are serialized and deserialized between the server and the client.

+#### `transformer`

+- Type: `RouterTransformer`
+- Optional
+- The transformer that will be used when sending data between the server and the client during SSR.

 # `RouterErrorSerializer` type

 The `RouterErrorSerializer` type contains methods for serializing and deserializing errors.